 The allowance for ECL is provided for losses derived from the credit extension process, inherent in the Loan Portfolio and loan commitments and financial guarantee contracts, using the reserve methodology to determine ECL.
 Additions to the allowance for ECL are made by debiting earnings.
 Credit losses are deducted from the allowance, and subsequent recoveries are added.
 The allowance is also decreased by reversals of the allowance back to earnings.
-The allowance for expected credit losses for loans at amortized cost is reported as a deduction of loans and, as a liability, the allowance for expected credit losses on loan commitments and financial guarantee contracts, such as letters of credit and guarantees.
+The allowance for ECL for loans at amortized cost is reported as a deduction of loans and, as a liability, the allowance for ECL on loan commitments and financial guarantee contracts, such as letters of credit and guarantees.